Kumbalangi: Schools

+Thirutha Fish from Kumbalangi

+Thirutha fish from Kumbalangi Lake is very famous.
+Former Union Minister K. V. Thomas used to cook fish curry of thirutha fish and send it to Sonia Gandhi for positions in party and cabinet.

 In popular culture and kavaru

 The 2019 state award winning Malayalam-language movie Kumbalangi Nights is set here.
 After the release of the movie, Kumbalangi became more known to tourists because of the depiction of sea sparkle (Kavaru) phenomenon at backwaters of Kumbalangi in the movie.
 Sea sparkle can be witnessed along the backwaters during March-April.
 As the wind creates ripples on the waters, the phenomenon becomes more visible.
 The sight is more alluring on moonlit nights.